 • Named in the 2024 edition of Chambers Global in USA for International Trade: Trade Remedies & Trade Policy.

-• Named in the 2023 edition of Chambers USA Guide in USA - Nationwide for International Trade: Trade Remedies & Trade Policy.
+• Named in the 2023 and 2024 edition of Chambers USA Guide in USA - Nationwide for International Trade: Trade Remedies & Trade Policy.

 • Named a “Rising Star” in the 2022 edition of Law360’s Top Attorneys Under 40.